-Heel-striking is typically inefficient and can be the cause of a long list of injuries.
+Heel-striking is usually very inefficient and can be the cause of a long list of injuries.
 When you land on your heel first, your leg is close to straight and extended in front of your body.
 The combination of a near straight leg and a heel-strike transfers a lot of impact through your heel and up through your knee to your hip and spine.
-The more than necessary impact forces heel-striking places on your joints can cause pain and injury to your hips, knee, ankle, foot and attitude.
-The chances of these types of pain and injury are definitely increased by over-striding.
+Heel-striking places greater stresses on your joints and can cause pain and injury to your hips, knee, ankle, foot and attitude.

 A heel-first foot plant also means you are over-striding or just not executing paw-back.
 Paw-back is a term used to describe the motion of beginning to pull your foot back underneath you after extending the leg out in front of you at the end of the leg swing phase.
 Paw-back done properly feels like you are pawing at the ground so that at foot-strike, you are actually grabbing the ground and pulling yourself forward over your foot.
 When not executed properly, you will reach out in front of your body with your leg and “let” it drop and will likely land heel first which results in a slight braking action with each step.
 It is like trying to drive your car while pressing on both the gas and brake pedals at the same time.
 You are wasting energy and making your training run harder than it should be.
 If executing paw-back properly, you are more likely to land mid-foot.